csu-cs/csci-235/docs/style-guide.md

 double celsius = TEMP_RATIO * (fahr - 32.0);
 ```

-Place comments their own line(s), preceding whatever you are explaining,
+Place comments on their own line(s), preceding whatever you are explaining,
-or on the same line (if it is very brief), but **not** or next line.
+or on the same line (if it is very brief), but **not** on the next line.
 In
 other words, **don't** do this:

 Bad example: